Empire Skyline View

 When was the Empire State Building built?

-The Empire State Building was part of a Great Depression-era competition to construct the world’s tallest building, and was the first structure ever to consist of more than 100 floors, topping the record height with an extra two floors.
+The Empire State Building was part of a Great Depression-era competition to construct the world’s tallest building.
+It was the first structure ever to consist of more than 100 floors, topping the record height with an extra two floors.
 Construction started in 1930 and it was officially opened in 1931 by President Herbert Hoover.
-President Hoover turned on the building’s lights remotely by pushing a button in Washington, D.C.
-The Empire State Building is instantly recognizable thanks to its art deco design, which, in addition to its impressive height, sets it apart from neighboring skyscrapers.

-It has more than 100 floors, 6,500 windows, 73 elevators, stands 1,454 feet at its highest point (including the tip of the broadcast tower), weighs 365,000 tons and was built out of approximately 10 million bricks.
+It has more than 100 floors, 6,500 windows, and 73 elevators, stands 1,454 feet at its highest point (including the tip of the broadcast tower), weighs 365,000 tons, and was built out of approximately 10 million bricks.

 It’s often considered among the Seven Wonders of the Modern World.
 Although it functions today primarily as an office building, it attracts a staggering four million visitors per year – making it one of the most popular tourist destinations in one of the most popular cities in America.

-From enduring the wrath of King Kong to standing ominously in Andy Warhol’s silent film Empire, the Empire State Building is also famous for its many popular culture representations and appearances.
+From enduring the wrath of King Kong to standing ominously in Andy Warhol’s silent film Empire, the Empire State Building is also famous for its many pop culture appearances.

 What attractions are near the Empire State Building?

 Want to include even more New York City favorites?
 Check out the Rockefeller Center Tour, the Metropolitan Museum of Art, and the Statue of Liberty Cruise.
-With your pass you can take up to 60 days to visit your chosen attractions, and save with special discounts.
+With your pass, you can take up to 60 days to visit your chosen attractions and save with special discounts.
 Simplify your vacation, and see all your target attractions for one low price!

-Remember, with Go City you can save on admission to the Empire State Building Observation Deck, plus many more top New York attractions.
 Don’t leave New York City without checking out this legendary tower that represents American ingenuity, perseverance, and triumph in times of hardship.
 A ride up to the Empire State Building Observatory is a legitimate feel-good trip that will join you in solidarity with other visitors as you marvel at the magnificence of old New York.
+Remember you can use the Go City® New York pass to visit the Empire State Building.

 Continue reading